Ashok0/EnderalVREssentials/README.md

 [**Bijin Skin CBBE 2k Based**](https://www.nexusmods.com/skyrimspecialedition/mods/20078?tab=files): Smoother skin for NPCs with less blemishes.
 Disable if you prefer vanilla skin.

 [**Replace spiders with wolfs and bears**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.
 Enable if you have arachnophobia!

+[**DynDOLOD**](https://www.nexusmods.com/skyrimspecialedition/mods/32382/?tab=files): Adds distant LOD for objects and trees to Skyrim.
+When looking across the horizon in large open areas, this mod allows you to see FAR more detail than what is possible with the vanilla game, even with in-game LOD settings set to max.

+&#x1F53A; **SMALL PERFORMANCE DROP --- For lower end GPUs, you may wish to experiment with disabling DynDOLOD by disabling "TexGen_Output" and "DynDOLOD_Output" in Mod Organizer 2.** &#x1F53A;

 ## Known issues
 * Your headset and controllers must be active before launching the game or it will not start.